Wetzlar: Enterprises

 The city is home to some internationally active and well known enterprises.
 The Buderus company was created in the year 1731 and is one of the oldest still existing (large) enterprises.
 As BBT Thermotechnik, now part of the Bosch group, Buderus was for many decades one of the largest employers in the central Hessian area with more than 10,000 persons employed in Wetzlar alone (worldwide over 16,000), working in the areas casting (with cement), high-grade steel and heating technologies.
 Economic changes, repeated shifts of the stock majority as well as close-downs and sales of various divisions have strongly changed the company in the meantime.
 However, it ranks among the largest enterprises in Hesse.
 Wetzlar is apart from Jena and Oberkochen a German centre for optics as well as the most important German location for the precision engineering industry.
 The manufactured products have gained worldwide reputation.
 One of the most important companies in the area of microscopy is Leica Microsystems (formerly known as Ernst Leitz), which in its peak times employed over 7000 people in the city.
 Small format (35 mm) photography was invented in Wetzlar, and Leica cameras are well known for their excellent quality.
 In addition there are cameras of the companies Leidolf and Minox, binoculars and telescopes made by the company Hensoldt AG (now Carl Zeiss), part of the Zeiss group (over 2,000 people employed in peak times).
 Other well-known firms are Philips (with about 1,200 employed at times) or Siemens AG and Siemens VDO, since 2007 Continental AG or the Sancura BKK, a supraregional health insurance company, which is combined with the Taunus BKK.
 The Business park Spilburg, former barracks, became home to a number of innovative enterprises, particularly in the area of optics/precision mechanics, information technology and services.
 Additionally, areas in the Westend as well as the Hörnsheimer Eck and the Dillfeld are available for new businesses to set up.

 Education system

 Wetzlar offers a wide variety of educational paths students can choose from.

 Nurseries

 Traditionally a child's education starts in one of Wetzlar's 18 nurseries.
 There are public and private nurseries and religiously influenced ones.
-Children will spend between one to four years in one of these day cares, until they move on to an elementary school.
+Children will spend between one and four years in one of these day cares, until they move on to an elementary school.